The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Discussion

 \subsubsection{Iso-metallicity lines}

 For the derivation of the iso-metallicity lines, we considered using the \CaHK and \Gaia G, BP and RP uncertainties.
 The uncertainties in \CaHK are all $<0.08$, and when included in the fitting operations our results did not change significantly.
 The errors on the \Gaia photometry are much smaller than the \CaHK, hence we ignored them as well.
 As mentioned earlier in the text (Section~\ref{isolines}), the iso-metallicity lines stop to be trustworthy for the coolest stars, namely $\bprp > 1.6$, because in this region the metal-poor and metal-rich sequences start crossing each other.
 For this reason we relied on the APOGEE \feh values to classify stars with $\bprp > 1.6$ as all being metal-rich.
 We also found that in the spectroscopic training sample, the location of stars in the \Pristine colour-colour diagram depends on the alpha abundances for the coolest/reddest stars (with $\bprp > 1.5$), resulting in a degeneracy between metallicities and alpha abundances.
 The alpha abundances in Sgr are different compared to those in the Milky Way, therefore the iso-metallicity lines derived from the training sample could be partly inappropriate for Sgr.
 This may be connected to our finding that the \CaHK shift between the spectroscopic training sample and the Sgr spectroscopy sample appears to depend on the metallicity of the Sgr stars used.

+It is worth mentioning that the iso-metallicity lines were derived from a sample with low extinction towards the Galactic halo, whereas the Sgr region presents higher extinction since it is relatively close to the Galactic disc.
+Uncertainties in the extinction correction mean that this difference is expected to slightly increase the uncertainties in the metallicities for the Sgr sample, but it is not expected not create a systematic offset in the metallicity calibration.